Elgol: Present day

 The village had a considerably higher population prior to the Clearances.
 It now has a population of approximately 150.
 Elgol's scenic attractions have drawn in many outsiders seeking holiday homes and a majority of the properties there are no longer occupied on a year-round basis.
-In the 2011 census, 31% of the residents were reported as speaking Gaelic.
+In the 2011 census, 31% of the residents were reported as speaking Scottish Gaelic.

 The village is also a terminal for two privately owned boat trips to Loch Coruisk and the Small Isles along with a coffee shop, Bistro and Coruisk House Michelin Guide restaurant.

 In 1972 the bulk carrier Nermo Smernokoff lost its full cargo of various cheeses which eventually washed up in Elgol Bay.